 Did you know that you can actually volunteer for a day or more in Xcacelito?

-The organisation Flora, Fauna & Culture offers a program called “Get to know a turtle camp.”
-Its a program where you can learn about protecting sea turtles and even witness baby turtles to be born.
+The organization Flora, Fauna & Culture offers a program called “Get to know a turtle camp.”
+It’s a program where you can learn about protecting sea turtles and even witness baby turtles to be born.
 Sounds great, do you think so?
 So if you are a turtle lover like me, and love to learn more about protecting them, make sure to plan it before your trip to Mexico by sending an email to Juan Jose at [email protected]

 You would need to pay $25 to participate in the program which is really fair price knowing that you will learn a lot about turtles and help them to crawl out of their nests and run into the sea.
-I haven’t seen baby turtles to be born yet but it is definitely on my bucket list to see how they make their way to the Caribbean Sea.
+I haven’t seen baby turtles be born yet but it is definitely on my bucket list to see how they make their way to the Caribbean Sea.

 There are palms and bushes on Xcacelito beach but you are not allowed to go there due to the turtles’ nests, so basically there is no shade available.
 If you don’t have an umbrella it can get really hot.
 I spent most of the time snorkeling as I couldn’t bear the heat for more than 15 minutes.
 But don’t worry, there is a rescue plan 😀 What is really cool about this beach is that if you are tired of the heat there is the awesome Cenote Xcacelito nearby where you can cool down.
-Its just 5 minutes of walking through an little jungle.
+It’s just 5 minutes of walking through a little jungle.
 The water is refreshing and the snorkeling is awesome.
 I have never seen anything like that.
 Swimming in cool water, surrounded by beautiful trees.
 Under the water, you will see leaves, roots of the trees and many fish.
 Just wow.
 The crystal clear water is an absolutely perfect escape from the Caribbean heat.

 Wandering what Cenote is?

 Before going to Mexico I had never heard of the term “Cenote” and Mexico has a lot of them.
-Cenotes are natural underground reservoirs of water which occur in the limestone of Yucatan.
+Cenotes are natural underground reservoirs of water that occur in the limestone of Yucatan.
 So Cenotes are basically natural groundwater pools.
 Most cave cenotes have fresh and clear water and you can see very easily to the bottom.
-Very often they are home to vitamin and mineral rich algae that nourish and protect your skin.
+Very often they are home to vitamin and mineral-rich algae that nourish and protect your skin.
 We visited 3 Cenotes during our trip: Cenote Xcacelito, Cenote Ik Kil and Gran Cenote.

 Enjoy exploring Akumal and don’t forget to leave a comment below or tag your photo at @mybeachaddiction 🙂